-Domestic Violence Amendments to Residential Tenancies Act
+Domestic Violence – Ending your tenancy under the Residential Tenancies Act DV provisions

 See also:

-- A victim-survivor of domestic violence will be protected from breach fees and costs for property damage in some circumstances.
+• A victim-survivor of domestic violence will be protected from breach fees and costs for property damage in some circumstances.

-- A landlord or agent will not be allowed to list information about a tenant in a tenancy database when the tenant has terminated the agreement in circumstances of domestic violence.
+• A landlord or agent will not be allowed to list information about a tenant in a tenancy database when the tenant has terminated the agreement in circumstances of domestic violence.

-How the new provisions work
+How do the provisions work?

 If you can answer ‘yes’ to all of the following four questions, you should be able to end your tenancy for domestic violence: